nemo0622/pokeemerald-expansion/README.md

     - Jaquelion: Dipplin, Hydrapple
     - DarkusShadow: base Tinkaton line sprites (GBA style)
     - Many others from Generations 3-4 by resource from Mano_Emet on Discord (Created by Megaman-Omega)
-    - Many Generation 5-7 overworlds based on icon sprites by Eeveee1999 on DeviantArt, made by me
+    - Many Generation 5-7 overworlds based on icon sprites by EeVeeEe1999 on DeviantArt, made by me
 - User Interface:
     - Title Screen: Pixel art done by me over original image [here](https://www.athens-private-tours.com/wp-content/uploads/2015/05/Acropolis-Sunset-15891085.jpg)
     - New Continue menu UI and Shop UI by mudskip (Continue menu code by Archie)
     - Many Pokémon Party Icons based on following sprites (credited above), others by Chamber, Solo0993, Blue Emerald, Lake, Neslug, and Pikachu25 (Most Gen 1-2 icons)
         - EeVeeEe1999: created many small sprites, especially for Gen 3, 5, 6, and 7 Pokémon
         - A few Gen 6 icon sprites by  dragonball253 (some Kalos starter icons)
+        - Many later-gen icon sprites by LuigiTKO
     - Battle Backgrounds based on work by PurrfectDoodle, RavePossum, and Ruki; some slight edits by me
     - HGSS-style map icon kit by NikNaks93 on DeviantArt
     - Many, many item Bag icons by glados11388